junxit/us-congress-bills-114/metadata.md

 - 2015-02-26 — Introduced in House
 - 2015-02-26 — Introduced in House
 - 2015-02-26 — Referred to the House Committee on Natural Resources.
+- 2015-03-23 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2015-06-25 — Subcommittee Hearings Held.
+- 2015-10-07 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2015-10-08 — Subcommittee on Water, Power and Oceans Discharged.
+- 2015-12-03 — Placed on the Union Calendar, Calendar No. 279.
+- 2015-12-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-366.
+- 2015-12-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-366.